jnktsj/DNApi/README.md

   to the low-complexity k-mer filtering step.
 * Prediction accuracy will drop if gel-extracted lengths of RNAs are long enough to be sequenced, i.e. if few 3′ adapters are in FASTQ.
-* DNApi can't do de-multiplexing.
+* DNApi can't do demultiplexing.